AI-Hypercomputer/RankML/README.md

 # RankML
-RankML Library for TPU in Keras and Flax
+RankML Library in Jax and Keras

 ## Setup